-[&]quot;Schedule I and II drugs have a high potential by abuse.
+\ Schedule I and II drugs have a high potential for abuse.
 They require greater storage security and have a quota on manufacturing, among other restrictions.
-Schedule II drugs are available for research only and have no approved medical use.
-Schedule III drugs are available by prescription, may have five refilit in 6 months, and may be ordered only.
+Schedule I drugs are available for research only and have no approved medical use.
+Schedule III drugs are available only by prescription and require a new prescription for each reful.
+Schedule III and IV drugs are available by prescription, may have five refilb in 6 months, and may be ordered only.
 Most Schedule V drugs are available over the counter.

-"I aking drugs by injection can increase the risk of infection through needle contamination with stuphylococci, HIV, hepatitis, and other organisms.
-Injection is a more common practice for opioids, but risks apply to any medication taken by injection.
+\\ Taking drugs by injection can increase the risk of infection through needle contamination with study/spococi, HIV, hepatitis, and other organisms.
+Injection is a more common practice for opinids, but risks apply to any medication taken by injection.